tuanemuy/csvdoc/docs/spec.md

 - Tag: code
 - Value (2nd column): The code fragment.
 - Consecutive `code` tags: Treated as line breaks within the same `<pre><code>...</code></pre>` block.
-- Language specification: By specifying an attribute in the format `language=language_name` in the final column of any of the consecutive `code` lines, a class for syntax highlighting is added (e.g., `class="language-javascript"`).
+- Language specification: By specifying an attribute in the format `language=language_name` in the 3rd column of any of the consecutive `code` lines, a class for syntax highlighting is added (e.g., `class="language-javascript"`).
 It doesn't need to be specified multiple times within the same block.

 #### Aliases